-Routine care and hospitalization that helps a member with activities of daily living, such as bathing, dressing, getting in and out of bed, preparation of special diets and supervision of medication that usually can be self-administered.
-Custodial care is care that can be provided by people without medical or paramedical skills.
+Routine care and hospitalization that helps a member with activities of daily living, such as bathing, dressing and getting in and out of bed.
+Custodial care includes care that is primarily for the purpose of keeping a member safe or for holding a member awaiting admission to the appropriate level of care.